gigann/AudioManagerProject/README.md

 Call AdjustMasterVolume(), AdjustSoundVolume(), AdjustMusicVolume(), or AdjustAmbienceVolume(), and pass a float for the new volume.
 #
-See the sample project ExampleScene for an example on setting up volume sliders.
+See the ExampleScene for an example on setting up volume sliders.